 We have some pretty great (and famous) ice cream shops all over the city.
 The most popular option is Salt & Straw, which has become incredibly busy in recent years.
 Another option that is less crowded is 22 Below.
 The folks here have managed to make a whole show out of serving up your ice cream; it’s a bunch of fun.

 Biking the Bridges

 Aptly named Bridge City, Portland is famous for the bridges that run throughout the area.
 If you don’t have a bike, you can rent one from multiple sidewalk bike racks all over, all you need is a credit card and to download an app.
-You can rent a bike for just $0.08 per minute, so this is a really affordable thing to do too.
+You can rent a bike for a low cost per minute, so this is a really affordable thing to do too.
 Seeing the city like this is unique to biking because Portland has specific bike paths as well as a bridge just for bicyclists.